lilywxc/Leetcode/Leetcode - Data Structure and Algorithm.md

 ### Backtracking
 the execution of the backtracking is unfolded as a DFS traversal in a n-ary tree.
 The total number of steps during the backtracking would be the number of nodes in the tree.

+Things to look out for during interviews:
+- Always remember to define a base case(s) so that your recursion will end.
+- Recursion implicitly uses a stack.
+Hence all recursive approaches can be rewritten iteratively using a stack.
+Beware of cases where the recursion level goes too deep and causes a stack overflow (the default limit in Python is 1000).
+Point this out to the interviewer if asked to implement a recursion.

 #### [17.
 Letter Combinations of a Phone Number](https://leetcode.com/problems/letter-combinations-of-a-phone-number/submissions/)
 ```python
 class Solution: